 - Outpatient Clinics - Provide treatment and counseling for alcohol and substance abuse at four clinics in Albany, Queensbury, Jamaica-Queens and Brooklyn.
 The outpatient clinic group also includes the Access program, which provides relapse prevention to parolees.

-- Community Residences - Provide a structured living environment at three residences in Troy, Glens Falls and Granville.
+- Community Residences - Provide a structured living environment at two residences in Troy and Glens Falls.

 - Supportive Living Programs - Provide housing for rehabilitated clients at six programs in Troy, Glens Falls, Queens, Albany and Utica.

 - Altamont II - Offers programmatic and property development services ultimately leading to the creation of new treatment programs.